NCTUE® empowers you to take control of your credit.

 You may place, temporarily lift, or remove a security freeze on your NCTUE data file.
 A security freeze is designed to prevent the information in your NCTUE data file from being reported to others, such as service providers and other companies.

-To place, request a temporary lift, or remove a security freeze, please click here or call us at 1-866-349-5355.
+You can place, request a temporary lift, or remove a security freeze by utilizing the NCTUE consumer portal (nctueconsumerportal.com) or call us at 1-866-349-5355.

-You may also mail your request to:
+Mail your request to:

 Security Freeze